 With so many factors playing into your early success, it’s important to manage the variables you can control and take advantage where you can.
 Starter fertilizer and seed treatments can give your crop the early boost it needs, but adding a biostimulant to the input mix can give your crop the extra edge it needs to succeed.

-Generate + Procure is product that uses patented Microbial Catalyst technology to stimulate existing microbes in the soil by unlocking enzymes that drive more efficient nutrient utilization and yield.
-By using Generate + Procure you can reduce fertilizer rates by 45 lbs./acre while enjoying an impressive yield increase.
-It's a win-win situation, and we guarantee your money back if you don’t see results!
+Agnition products use patented Microbial Catalyst technology to stimulate existing microbes in the soil by unlocking enzymes that drive more efficient nutrient utilization and yield.
+By using these products in a way that fits your farm, you can optimize your fertilizer rates while enjoying an impressive yield increase.